a-dg/breakbeat/README.md

 ## Configuration

-Begin by setting the media query output type, and the global font size.
+**Step 1:** Begin by setting the media query output type, and the global font size.
 The font size can be expressed as either pixels or a percentage.

 ```scss
 $output_em_queries: true; // Outputs px if false
 $global_font_size: 16px;
 ```

-Define your breakpoints, using the minimum width value for each range, just as you would for [customizing Foundation 6](http://foundation.zurb.com/sites/docs/media-queries.html#changing-the-breakpoints).
+**Step 2:** Define your breakpoints, using the minimum width value for each range, just as you would for [customizing Foundation 6](http://foundation.zurb.com/sites/docs/media-queries.html#changing-the-breakpoints).
 Breakpoints must be defined in ascending order, and the first value should almost certainly be `0`.

 ```scss
 $breakpoints: (